Brandon Fugal: Skinwalker Ranch

 Fugal purchased the 512-acre property known as Skinwalker Ranch in 2016 from Robert Bigelow.
 Fugal described the acquisition in the following way: "It is the most unusual real estate play that I’ve ever had involvement in and it’s ended up becoming a very intriguing science project as well."

 The ranch is the principal shooting location for the hour-long cable and streaming series The Secret of Skinwalker Ranch and a partial location for its sister series Beyond Skinwalker Ranch.
 The Secret of Skinwalker Ranch is one of History Channel's top-rated series.
 Fugal is one of the stars of both series and has executive producer credit.

 Fugal has said in interviews that months after purchasing the ranch he along with others while on a visit witnessed what he described as a "silver gray disk like object" or "flying saucer" above the mesa on the property.

 Fugal travels to the ranch in a 40-minute flight in a black Airbus H130 helicopter that is seen frequently on the show being used in aerial experiments piloted by his brother Cameron Fugal.
-Brandon Fugal is part owner of the helicopter along with his brothers, who operate an aviation business from a leased private hanger at Provo Airport.
+Brandon Fugal is part owner of the helicopter along with his brothers, who operate an aviation business from a leased private hangar at Provo Airport.

+On February 17, 2026, Fugal was honored in person, along with the cast of the series, by the Utah State Legislature for his and the series' contributions to the state.

 Personal life

 Fugal's first wife was Lacey Anne Fugal, with whom he has four children.
 He reportedly has seven children today.
 Years after his first marriage ended in divorce, he married Kristen McCarty in late September 2021.
 The wedding took place at the Sundance Resort on September 24, 2021, with the rock band Air Supply playing at the reception.
 Besides her being active in philanthropy and advocacy, Kristen Fugal is the Legal Affairs Director at the Fugal-owned company Adamantium Real Estate.
-Like her husband, she is an alumna of Pleasant Grove High School and Utah Valley University.
+Like her husband, she is an alum of Pleasant Grove High School and Utah Valley University.

 Brandon Fugal has three brothers, Cameron, Matthew, and Patrick.

 Fugal has a collection of movie memorabilia and rare historical books.
 Some of the rare books he has acquired are a Book of Hours dated 1470, a 1611 first edition King James Bible, and a 1698 copy of The Celestial Worlds Discover'd.

-He also has been recognized as a collector of high-end automobiles, incuding a Ferrari, Lamborghini, and Porsche.
+He also has been recognized as a collector of high-end automobiles, including a Ferrari, Lamborghini, and Porsche.